-If you decide to handle the task yourself, follow our advice depending on the type of task:
+If you decide to handle the stain yourself, follow our advice depending on the type of stain:

 - BUTTER, GREASE, OILS, SAUCES: Scrape off the surface with a spoon or knife.
 Dab with cotton soaked in trichlorethylene.
 Wash if possible.

-- ALCOHOLIC BEVERAGES: Remove the largest with absorbent rags.
-Apply a 90 ° solution of water and alcohol to the task.
+- ALCOHOLIC BEVERAGES: Remove most what you can with absorbent rags.
+Apply a 90 ° solution of water and alcohol to the stain.

 - MUD: Allow to dry and then brush.
-Rub with a solution made of 1 tablespoon of ammonia for 1 liter of water.
+Rub with a mix made of 1 tablespoon of ammonia for 1 litre of water.

-- SPARK PLUG: Scrape lightly to remove as much candle as possible.
+- CANDLE WAX: Scrape lightly to remove as much candle as possible.
 Iron with a blotting pad between the iron and the fabric.

 - COFFEE, TEA: Combine alcohol and white vinegar.
 Soak the area with this solution.
-Slowly sponge.
+Absord with a sponge following.

-- MILK COFFEE, CHOCOLATE: Rub round on the edges of the task with a solvent then proceed like coffee.
+- MILK COFFEE, CHOCOLATE: Rub round on the edges of the stain with a solvent then proceed like coffee.

-- CAMBOUIS, TAR: Dab with a cloth soaked in White Spirit.
+- GREASE, TAR: Dab with a cloth soaked in White Spirit.
 Finish with cotton soaked in trichlorethylene.

-- CIRCLE, FARD, LIP RED: Dab with a cloth soaked in turpentine.
+- SHOE POLISH, MAKEUP, LIP STICK: Dab with a cloth soaked in turpentine.

 - TUBE GLUE: Remove as much glue as possible.
 Dab with a cloth soaked in acetone or nail polish remover.